uvapl/uva-prog-physics/10 Workshops/20 Week 3/20 Exercises.md

 this exercise is to practice pattern matching: the ability to recognize a specific problem as an instance of a general category of problems.

 In the last part, you get a chance to write a method that invokes a method you wrote.
 Whenever you do that, it is a good idea to test the first method carefully before you start working on the second.
 Otherwise, you might find yourself debugging two methods at the same time, which can be very difficult.

 1. Write a function `multadd` that takes three parameters, `a`, `b` and `c`.
-   Test your function well before moving on.
+   Write tests for your function before moving on.

 2. Underneath your function definition, compute the following values using `multadd` and print out the result: